Features of a Wheelchair Accessible Vehicle (WAV)

 Key to a WAV being suitable to meet your needs is the available access options for the wheelchair user, and the space and layout inside, including any passenger seats for carers and the rest of your family.

-- They will have a lowered floor to give more headroom inside the vehicle and reduce the angle of the ramp making is easier to get in and out.
+- Usually have a lowered floor to give more headroom inside the vehicle and reduce the angle of the ramp

 Getting in and out